orkhanahmadov/spreadsheet-translations/README.md

 | login.form.first_name | First name | Vorname   | Nombre de pila |
 | login.welcome         | Welcome    | Wilkommen | Bienvenida     |

-This solves all above-mentioned problems:
+This solves all the above-mentioned problems:

-- Translations maintainer does not need to know how to work with PHP or JSON
+- The translations maintainer does not need to know how to work with PHP or JSON
 - All translations are maintained in a single file and view
-- Each translation is located under locale column, which makes is very easy to spot missing translations
+- Each translation is located under the locale column, which makes it very easy to spot missing translations

-But now the problem is, Laravel cannot directly work with this spreadsheet file to display translations.
+But now the problem is, that Laravel cannot directly work with this spreadsheet file to display translations.

-Here comes `spreadsheet-translations` package!
+Here comes the `spreadsheet-translations` package!
 It reads spreadsheet file that contains translations for multiple locales and generates plain JSON files out of it that Laravel can work with.

 ## Installation